wwce/gcp-vmseries-tf-ilbnh-tags/README.md

 * Isolation of egress traffic between development and production environments.
 * Creation of “swimming-lanes” to distribute traffic to different sets of load balanced firewalls.

-This blueprint specifically focuses on leveraging network tags to isolate regional traffic flows for a global VPC network.
+This lab specifically focuses on leveraging network tags to isolate regional traffic flows for a global VPC network.